shiftkey/brendanforster.com/content/notes/building-github-action-make-myself-redundant.md

 area: GitHub
 ---

-**Note: this example is based on Actions v1, and needs to be updated because Actions v2 does things differently in a couple of places.
-I'll drop this note once I've updated the post.**

 The details from the [previous article](/notes/github-actions-hello-world-in-ruby/) are a baseline for what I was _actually_ working on last weekend.
 And before we get to the fun stuff, we need some context.

 ## What are we making?